vapoursynth/vapoursynth/fuzzers/README.md

 injects an infinite dispatch 20 s in and measures the reset under random load (one GPU reset;
-run it from a TTY as section 3 describes, and reboot rather than suspend afterwards), and both fuzzers with `VS_VULKAN_VALIDATION=1 VK_LAYER_SETTINGS_PATH=linux_tests/vk_layer_settings.txt` put the validation layer with synchronization validation under them; the C fuzzer reports the core log by level, which is where validation messages arrive.
+run it from a TTY as section 3 describes, and reboot rather than suspend afterwards), and both fuzzers with `VS_VULKAN_VALIDATION=1 VK_LAYER_SETTINGS_PATH=linux_tests/vk_layer_settings.txt` put the validation layer with synchronization validation under them.
+Its messages go to stderr, not to the core log the C fuzzer reports by level, and the settings file also has the layer write them to `/tmp/vk_validation.log`, which should stay empty.
 The layer keeps one descriptor per instance open until exit; the fuzzer's descriptor count excludes those and names the rest.
 `linux_tests/run_all.sh` runs both, and `check_lock_order.sh` runs the C one under the lock-order instrumentation.